tylerinpdx/Flsun-Q5-Ultimate-frame-mod/src/README.md

-#  the higher the stage the higher the performance and part count
+#  The higher the stage, the higher the performance and part count